 At the time of the consultation, you will also receive detailed information about the procedure including associated risks and potential complications.
 If you decide to proceed with surgery you will get details regarding your hospital stay and the type of anaesthesia to be used.

-For reasons of patient safety and to ensure the best possible outcome, breast implants surgery is only performed in large accredited private hospitals such as the Blackrock Clinic.
+For reasons of patient safety and to ensure the best possible outcome, breast implants surgery in Dublin is only performed in large accredited private hospitals such as the Blackrock Clinic in Dublin, Ireland.
 These facilities meet the highest international accreditation standards (JCI) and have rigorous infection control policies.
 Surgery in small stand alone clinics with limited staff on duty or in clinics located in unusual settings on the periphery is not considered best practice internationally.
 The reason why many clinics do not operate in such facilities is that the surgeons employed in these clinics would not meet the strict criteria to be given admitting rights.

 On the day of the operation, you will check-in at the hospital in the morning and will be brought to your room.
 Before you go to the operating theatre you will again meet your Consultant Plastic Surgeon who will make some drawings on you and take some photographs.
 If necessary, you can mention any concerns or requests you may have at this stage.
 You will then be taken to the operating room where you will meet the anaesthetist.
 Generally, you will be given a sedative before being putting you to sleep.
 Many patients are more worried about the anesthesia than the procedure itself so we have together some important information about the anaesthesia.

 The breast surgery takes about an hour and is performed under general anesthesia.
 The Consultant Plastic Surgeon makes an incision in the skin and underlying tissues and then creates a pocket where the implant is placed.
-The most common method is to place the incision in the groove under the breast, known as the Akademikliniken Method which you may already have read about (if not, click here).
-Because the incision is placed under the breast, at the edge of the new implant the scar when fully healed is generally barely visible.
+The most common method is to place the incision in the groove under the breast, known as the Akademikliniken Method.
+Because the incision is placed under the breast, at the edge of the new implants the scar when fully healed is generally barely visible.

 You can read more about our surgical technique here.